-CHI also worked with Bon leaders to make secondary and university education possible for the community’s children by providing scholarships
+CHI works with Bon leaders to make secondary and university education possible for the community’s children by providing scholarships.